mwgribben/abc-of-chairmanship/9_committees.markdown

 ### Ex officio members

-Sometimes the chairman and secretary of the parent body attend committee meetings as *ex officio* members, that is, members by virtue of their office in the appointing society. *Ex officio* members have a right to express their views but possess no voting powers, unless expressly conferred by rule or resolution.
+Sometimes the chair and secretary of the parent body attend committee meetings as *ex officio* members, that is, members by virtue of their office in the appointing society. *Ex officio* members have a right to express their views but possess no voting powers, unless expressly conferred by rule or resolution.
 Similarly, *ex officio* members do not form part of the committee for the purpose of counting a quorum.
-Frequently, however, a committee is formed entirely of lay members who appoint the chairman and secretary from among themselves when, of course, they have the same voting rights as other members.
+Frequently, however, a committee is formed entirely of lay members who appoint the chair and secretary from among themselves when, of course, they have the same voting rights as other members.

 ### Co-opted members